yojoecapital/notes/Cloud Digital Leader with Google Cloud/study-guide.md

   - lease resources and only pay for what you use
   - main reasons organizations use IaaS to shift from CapEx to OpEx
   - example) Compute Engine for VMs, Cloud Storage
-  - why) highly flexible, maintain control over infrastructure
+  - why) highly flexible, you maintain control over infrastructure
 - **platform as a service (PaaS)**: provides a platform for developers to develop, run, and manage their own applications
   - can use built-in software components
   - reduces the amount of code they need to write